ADD CONDITION

 Drug Overview

-Cough drops are a type of medication designed to temporarily relieve coughs caused by colds, as well as soothe minor irritation, pain, sore mouth, and sore throat.
-They work by coating the throat and providing a soothing effect, which can help ease discomfort associated with these symptoms.
+Cough drops are a type of medication designed to temporarily relieve coughs caused by colds, as well as soothe occasional minor irritation, pain, sore mouth, and sore throat.
+They work by providing a soothing effect in your throat, helping to ease discomfort and reduce the urge to cough.

 Uses